samakintunde/chuck-norris-jokes/README.md

 ### Run App

-Modify `CYPRESS_BASE_URL` to point to the url your app is running on.
+Modify `CYPRESS_BASE_URL` in .env to point to the url your app is running on.

 ```
   yarn start